UMAprotocol/UMIPs/UMIPs/umip-107.md

 # Technical Specifications

 -----------------------------------------
-- Price identifier name: BINARY_QUERY
+- Price identifier name: YES_NO_QUERY
 - Base Currency: NA
 - Quote Currency: NA
 - Rounding: None, there is a predetermined set of results.